crowdanalyzer/eslint-react/README.md

 ```

 ## [State](#State)
-10.1 Prevent usage of `this.state` inside `setState` calls.
-Such usage of `this.state` might result in errors when two state calls are called in batch and thus referencing old state and not the current state.
-An example can be an increment function:
+9.1 Prevent usage of `this.state` inside `setState` calls.
+Such usage of `this.state` might result in errors when two state calls are called in batch and thus referencing old state and not the current state.([no-access-state-in-setstate](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/no-access-state-in-setstate.md))

 ```javascript
 // bad